dogmaticcentral/CG/README.md

  tumor at the same stage because even the submitter sample ids might be different (see [19_cleanup_multiple_donor_for_the_same_submitted_id.py](icgc/20_local_db_reorganization/19_cleanup_multiple_donor_for_the_same_submitted_id.py)).

- Even after this cleanup we are still not done with the duplications problem - we might have the same donor with differing specimen and sample ids (apparently  ICGC refers to biological replicates - i.e. samples taken from different sites  - as specimens, and to technical replicates as samples).
+ **Same donor with differing specimen and sample ids.**
+ Apparently  ICGC refers to biological replicates - i.e. samples taken from different sites  - as specimens, and to technical replicates as samples.
 Perhaps they might have a role when answering different types of questions than what we have in mind.
 Here, however we do not want to have these results mistaken for recurring mutations, thus we remove them in [22_cleanup_duplicate_specimens.py](icgc/20_local_db_reorganization/22_cleanup_duplicate_specimens.py) and [23_cleanup_duplicate_samples.py](icgc/20_local_db_reorganization/23_cleanup_duplicate_samples.py), but not before checking